 Lastly, my Sugar Dragon headache is down to a very mild, non-consistent roar!
 The headache started the evening of day one, and is finally starting to calm down.”

 Here is my recipe: 1 parts vinegar to 3 parts oil.
-So if you use 1 TB of vinegar, use 3 TB of oil.
+So if you use 1 TB of vinegar (I like a fruit based one), use 3 TB of oil.
 I used a light tasting (for dressings and drizzling) olive oil.
 Added a little freshly cracked black pepper and a pinch of sea salt, and blended it for 45 seconds with my immersion blender.
 Keep it on your counter for up to a week.
 Feel free to add shallots, or fresh herbs, but honestly, it doesn’t need those things.

 Despite feeling like crap on a cracker today, I did notice that I still had stamina throughout the entire day.
 I ran some errands despite not really feeling like leaving the couch, and once I was up and moving, I felt better and better as the day went by.